enonic/react4xp-build-constants/README.md

   - `BUILD_ENV = "development"`: environment variable for production or development

   - `LIBRARY_NAME = "React4xp"`: name of the runtime JS library, used for calls in both the client and during serverside rendering

+  - `ASSET_URL_ROOT = "/_/service/${app.name}/react4xp/"`: URL root for where the client will look for the compiled React4xp client-side assets: react components, client wrapper, dependency chunks etc. If this contains `${app.name}`, lib-react4xp-runtime will insert the parent app name there (Note: the default value is the URL to lib-react4xp-runtime's service that handles caching and hashed-name dependency chunks.
+This is independent from Enonic XP's own asset handling or the asset folder).

   - `SITE_SUBFOLDER = "site"`: name of the _subfolder_ (below `<SRC_MAIN>/resources/`) where the Enonic XP site structure is found.